-These are some of my personal favourite photographs from throughout the 2012 calendar year – one for each month.
-Higher resolution versions of these photographs can be seen on my portfolio website at www.jholko.com.
-Click a Photo for additional exif information on what camera and lens were used as well as additional exposure and ISO setting information.
+These are some of my personal favourite photographs from throughout each calendar year – one for each month.
+Higher resolution versions of all of these photographs can be seen on my portfolio website at www.jholko.com.
 None of my photographs are HDR (High Dynamic Range) or composite images.
-All photographs are captured from single exposures in the field; often with the use of graduated neutral density filters.
-Most of my photographs are processed in Adobe Lightroom.
+All photographs are captured from single exposures in the field.
+The majority of my photographs are processed in Adobe Lightroom.

 I sell Limited Edition Fine Art Prints and licence images for different purposes.
 I have different rates for licensing depending on individual requirements.
 Please Contact Me or my Gallery Representatives if you are interested in purchasing a Fine Art Print or in Licensing any of my photography.